akyrillidis/comp414-514/project.md

 &nbsp;

-The course project can be catergorized as a literature review, as original research, or as a literature review that ends up as original research (there is flexibility to that).
+The course project can be categorized as a literature review, as original research, or as a literature review that ends up as original research (there is flexibility to that).

 - **Literature review.** This includes depth review and analysis of a paper (to be selected from a list of papers, provided by the instructor or by you, after instroctor's approval).
 The review should provide an in-depth summary, exposition and discussion of the paper (which will often include reading other related papers on that subject).

-- **Original research.** You are strongly encouranged to combine your current research with the course project.
+- **Original research.** You are strongly encouraged to combine your current research with the course project.
 Otherwise, the instructor will provide some ideas to follow.
 It can be either theoretical or experimental.

 ### Milestones